Are you an introverted freelancer wondering how you can get more sales?

 Random person: ‘Hi!
 So what do you do?’

-Me: ‘Hi, we help business leaders, who need help explaining their company, by creating corporate videos as well as animation, to simplify and spread their message, so that they can better engage with their customers, and grow their business.’
+Me: ‘Hi, we help business leaders, who need help explaining their company, by creating corporate animation, to simplify and spread their message, so that they can better engage with their customers, and grow their business.’

 Random person: ‘Wow interesting.
 Let me continue the conversation by asking another generic question.’